Schulze method: Ties and alternative implementations

 Here is a margins table made from the above example.
 Note the change of order used for demonstration purposes.

-The first drop (A's loss to E by 1 vote) doesn't help shrink the Schwartz set.
+The first drop (A's loss to E by 1 vote) does not help shrink the Schwartz set.

 So we get straight to the second drop (E's loss to C by 3 votes), and that shows us the winner, E, with its clear row.

 This method can also be used to calculate a result, if the table is remade in such a way that one can conveniently and reliably rearrange the order of the candidates on both the row and the column, with the same order used on both at all times.

 Satisfied and failed criteria

 Satisfied criteria

 The Schulze method satisfies the following criteria: